 Nodes depict critical workloads and services that either have exploitable vulnerabilities or misconfigurations.
 Edges denote potential paths that attackers could take to access and exploit those issues, informed by real network data.

 The complete threat landscape is rendered as an interactive and actionable graph.
 The graph correlates the scan results (vulnerabilities, cloud misconfigurations, secrets) with runtime context (live network flows, security groups, live status) to contextualize and prioritize the alerts for each asset.

 Investigating the Threat Graph landscape

 View the Cloud or Platform nodes to gain a summary of the number of significant vulnerabilities, secret and compliance issues within each cloud or platform.

-Select a cloud asset type, such as an S3 bucket, to view the instances of that asset.
+Select a asset to view the instances of that asset.

 |Threat Graph - View Assets|

 Select an instance of that asset type to list the issues detected against instance: